 With your hardware selected, which might range from a garage-sale desktop that would otherwise end up in a landfill, to an end-of-lease, enterprise-grade server from eBay, to a custom designed and built home server, it’s time to consider software.
 Luckily there are several options available at low or no cost, each of which supports the game-changing service that’s made home labs far more useful: virtual machines and Docker.

-Editor's note: This is the second in an ongoing series of tech projects for IT leaders.
-See yesterday's installment: How to build a home lab and the next installment, How and why to add Node-RED to your home lab.
+Editor’s note: This is the second in a six-part series of tech projects for IT leaders.
+See the other installments: How to build a home lab, How and why to add Node-RED to your home lab, How to use RESTful APIs with Node-RED and How to build a home automation project with RESTful APIs in Node-RED.
+Stay tuned for more tech projects for IT leaders.

 Virtual machines and Docker: the magic in your home lab